funcompbio/practical8/practical8.md

-We can provide the argument `decreasing` to both functions, which will be `TRUE` or `FALSE` depending on if we want the values ordered from higher to lower values.
+We can provide the argument `decreasing` to both functions, which will be `TRUE` or `FALSE` depending on if we want the values ordered from higher to lower values or the opposite.

-We can use the function sort to order area in hectares (Ha) from higher to lower:
+We can use the function `sort()` to order area in hectares (Ha) from higher to lower:

     > area_ha <- sort(pop_sel$Superficie_ha, decreasing = TRUE)
     > head(area_ha)